nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * **$32 billion** to rebuild the **World Trade Center** in New York <sup>[citation needed]</sup>

 Building on a new empty, greenfield site is a lot less expensive than building in an existing city.
 New cities provide more space at lower cost per capita.
 New cities create value, and demand.<sup>[citation needed]</sup>

-> "Our biggest urban problems today—growing inequality, rampant gentrification, housing unaffordability, and increasing segregation—all have roots in the staggering cost of urban land."[^manhattan]

 ### New York land value